touzet/pampa/README.md

 **mzML format**: see https://www.psidev.info/mzML

+## Error margin (-e)

+The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
+We employ it to set an upper bound on the deviation between a peak and the theoretical mass of the marker peptide.
+This option is mandatory, and can be expressed in Daltons or in ppm.
+ -  If the value is smaller than 1, it is assumed to be in Da.
+In this case, recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.
+ -  If the value is larger than 1, it is assumend to be in ppm.
+In this case, recommended values are  XXfor maldi TOF, and 5 for maldi FT.

+## Output files (-o)

+Name of the main output file, in TSV format.
+This file contains the list of species found for each mass spectrum.
+Two other accompanying files are automatically created, in the same directory.

+- detail_<outputfile> (TSV file): this file contains the detail of the assignment (which markers are found for which species)
+- report_<outputfile> (TXT file): this file contains a report on the run's inputs (number of mass spectra, number of species tested,  parameters...)

-## Peptide tables (-p)
+## Peptide table (-p)

-The list of peptide markers used for species identification should be organized within a Tab-Separated Values (TSV) file, featuring the following columns:
+The first way to use pampa for species identification is to provide a list of marker peptides.
+This list should be organized within a Tab-Separated Values (TSV) file, featuring the following columns:

 - Rank: Taxonomic rank
 - Taxid: Taxonomic identifier